moryba/Beth-project/README.md

 ### Features
-Each of this dataset has this features:
+Each of this dataset has those features:
  - timestamp: time in seconds since system  boot (float)
  - processId: id of the process spawning this log (integer)
  - threadId: id of the thread (integer)